Somerset respond well to twin tons

 Left-arm spinner George Dockrell returned 6-96 as the Division One champions were dismissed for 407 and Somerset cleared off a deficit of 67 during an opening stand of 81 by Marcus Trescothick and Nick Compton.

-With a new three-year contract announced before play, Compton took the first opportunity to underline his commitment with an unbeaten 83 out of 133 for two at the close.
+With a new three-year contract announced before play, Compton took the first opportunity to underline his commitment with an unbeaten 83 out of at the close.
 This was his sixth time past 50 in seven first-class matches since his last Test appearance in May.

 Trescothick's sketchy form continued when he was caught at slip off Jeetan Patel for 27 and Chris Jones was needlessly run out for 16 but the relegation-threatened West Country side will take a lead of 66 into the final day.